Sagar2366/LearnWithSagar/CKA/10_2_YAML_basics.md

     allow.textmode=true
    ```

-6. Multiple YAML documents can be separated by three '-'
+- Multiple YAML documents can be separated by three '-'

-# Note:
 - YAML uses indentation to denote hierarchy.
 Always use spaces (not tabs) for indentation.
 - Use # for adding comments